Sith: Sith Eternal

 The 2019 film Star Wars: The Rise of Skywalker depicts thousands of Sith cultists and loyalists known as the Sith Eternal.
-They are the main antagonistic faction of the Star Wars sequel trilogy.
+They are the overarching antagonistic faction of the Star Wars sequel trilogy.
 They are located on the Sith planet Exegol, which is described in the film as the "hidden world of the Sith".
 The film depicts the Sith loyalists as having built the Final Order, a massive fleet of Xyston-class Star Destroyers, at the behest of Darth Sidious.
-They are also revealed to have artificially created and cloned Snoke, whom Sidious used as a puppet to control the First Order and seduce Kylo Ren to the dark side.
-At the end of the film, the Sith Eternal cultists are present during Sidious' rejuvenation through the Force and his demise at the hands of Rey, the last Jedi and Sidious' granddaughter.
+They are also revealed to have artificially created and cloned Snoke, whom a resurrected Sidious uses as a puppet to control the First Order and seduce Kylo Ren to the dark side.
+At the end of the film, the Sith Eternal cultists are present during Sidious' rejuvenation through the Force and his demise at the hands of Rey, the last Jedi and Sidious' own granddaughter.
 The Sith Eternal cultists are disintegrated in the explosion following Sidious' death.

 The novelization of The Rise of Skywalker goes into more detail about how Sidious transferred his consciousness into the cloned body the Sith Eternal prepared for him.

 In popular culture

-Prominent Sith Lords Darth Vader and Emperor Palpatine / Darth Sidious have become iconic villains in popular culture.
-Their personae are frequently used as exemplars of Machiavelianism, authoritarianism, brutality and evil in serious, humorous and satirical settings.
+Sith Lords Darth Vader and Emperor Palpatine / Darth Sidious have become iconic villains in popular culture.
+Their personae are frequently used as exemplars of authoritarianism, brutality and evil in serious, humorous and satirical settings.
 Palpatine is archetypal as the "Evil Emperor"—a cunning tyrant who rules through deception, propaganda, fear and oppression.
-Although usually considered as a villainous "enforcer" of such power, Darth Vader has also been regarded as a tragic figure and cautionary study in the corruption of a hero who loses sight of the greater good and resorts to evil practices out of fear and desperation.
+Although usually considered as a villainous "enforcer" of such power, Darth Vader has also been regarded as a tragic figure, a study in the corruption of a hero who loses sight of the greater good and falls from grace out of fear and desperation.

 A "turn to the Dark Side" has become a popular idiom to describe an (often misguided) individual or institution's embrace of evil out of a desire for power.

+Also the word Sith is used in internet memes as an anagram for toilet humor in jokes like Sith happens.